firebase/functions-samples/quickstarts/uppercase/README.md

  - Create messages in the Firebase Realtime Database using a simple HTTPS request which is handled by an HTTPS Firebase Function.
 Writing to the Realtime Database is done using the Firebase Admin SDK.
  - When a message gets added in the Realtime Database, a Firebase Function triggers and automatically makes these messages all uppercase.

-## Deploy and test
+## Deploy and try out

-To deploy and test the sample:
+To deploy and try out the sample:

  - Create a Firebase project on the [Firebase Console](https://console.firebase.google.com)
  - Install the required dependencies by running `npm install` in the `functions` directory